coursera/courier/index.md

 * Provide simple RESTful JSON APIs to mobile and web developers
 * Persist data using compact binary protocol such as Avro
 * Message data efficiently between backend services in a "JSON equivalent" binary protocol such as PSON

-And this can all be done without writing any additional code.

 How development with Courier works
 ----------------------------------